 1.1.2 Ensure that all people being admitted to hospital with suspected acute heart failure have early and continuing input from a dedicated specialist heart failure team.

-1.1.3 Plan the following with people with acute heart failure in line with chronic heart failure (NICE guideline CG108):
+1.1.3 Plan the following with people with acute heart failure in line with the NICE guideline on chronic heart failure:

 discharge from hospital after the acute phase and